Maxim-Mazurok/google-api-typings-generator/gapi.client.dns/readme.md

 Applies a partial update to an existing ManagedZone.
 */
 await gapi.client.dns.managedZones.patch({ managedZone: "managedZone", project: "project",  });

 /*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+Can return `NOT_FOUND`, `INVALID_ARGUMENT`, and `PERMISSION_DENIED` errors.
+*/
+await gapi.client.dns.managedZones.setIamPolicy({ resource: "resource",  });

+/*
+Returns permissions that a caller has on the specified resource.
+If the resource does not exist, this will return an empty set of permissions, not a `NOT_FOUND` error.
+Note: This operation is designed to be used for building permission-aware UIs and command-line tools, not for authorization checking.
+This operation may "fail open" without warning.
+*/
+await gapi.client.dns.managedZones.testIamPermissions({ resource: "resource",  });

+/*
 Updates an existing ManagedZone.